PickleOgre/dakhoma-setting-docs/publish/Beasts of Dakhoma.md

 **Flydragon**: Huge dragonflies capable of carrying a child or small adult, these winged insects are commonly used by couriers for swift transport over mountainous terrain.
 Unlike a swayback, riding a flydragon in inclement weather is difficult to impossible, and they are usually not large enough to carry more than 200 pounds effectively.
 Thus, smaller, leaner individuals are usually selected as messengers.
 See Meganeura

-**Enkida**: Armored herbivorous reptilian tetrapods.
+**Enkida**: Armored herbivorous reptilians.
 Domesticated enkidu females are docile and able to carry heavy loads.
 See Pareiasaur.

 ## Predators
 **Gorgons**: large sabertooth lizards with powerful axe-shaped jaws, possessing extreme speed and strength.
 Compare to Gorgonopsids of the late Permian